 In June of 2004, Milton Friedman told Wall Street Journal readers, “To Mr. Reagan, of course, holding down government spending was a means to an end, not an end in itself.
 Few people in human history have contributed more to the achievement of human freedom than Ronald Wilson Reagan.”

 I have developed Richardcyoung.com as an ongoing forum to deliver daily updated content on many areas of my direct focus.
-Included here are terrorism, and politics, as well as personal interests that include music, health, and travel, with special emphasis on Key West.
+Included here are personal security, terrorism, and politics, as well as personal interests that include Jazz, preventative health programs, and travel, with special emphasis on Paris, Burgundy, and Key West.
 At www.younginvestments.com, I introduce you to our family investment management company.
-Please feel free to call and schedule an appointment.
+Please feel free to call and schedule an appointment and sign up for our free monthly strategy letter.
 At www.youngresearch.com, you will find a broad array of strategic insights that my research department uses to formulate our global investment strategy.
-Finally, visit our two regularly published investor reports, Richard C. Youngs Intelligence Report and Young Research’s Global Investment Strategy.
-Each is unique and the best in its field, if I do say so myself.
-If you are not already a subscriber, it’s time to join us.
+If you are not already a member, it’s time to join us.
 The Young Companies look forward to welcoming you.